middletonjahanna/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-This allows us to make easier calculation when using rem as the equivalent of 1 rem equals 10px. this makes calculating width and height, for exmple, much easier.
+This allows us to make easier calculations when using rem as the equivalent of 1 rem equals 10px. this makes calculating width and height, for exmple, much easier.

 4. How would you describe preprocessing to someone new to CSS?